Tuesday, 8 January 2008

 Metropolitan Area Networks: MAN protocols, such as WiMAX (Worldwide Interoperability for Microwave Access) based in the IEEE 802.16 specification.
 The IEEE 802.16 specification was designed to operate between 2 to 11 GHz.
 The commercial implementations are in the 2.5 GHz, 3.5 GHz and 5.8 GHz ranges.

-Mobile Broadband Wireless Access: MBWA protocols based on standards specifications such as IEEE 802.20 or ATIS/ANSI HC-SDMA (e.g. iBurst) are designed to operate between 1.6 and 2.3 GHz to give mobility and in-building penetration characteristics similar to mobile phones but with vastly greater spectral efficiency.
+Wide Area Mobile Broadband Wireless Access: MBWA protocols based on standards specifications such as IEEE 802.20 or ATIS/ANSI HC-SDMA (e.g. iBurst) are designed to operate between 1.6 and 2.3 GHz to give mobility and in-building penetration characteristics similar to mobile phones but with vastly greater spectral efficiency.

 Cable TV and Internet access on coax cable as well as broadcast television use some of the lower microwave frequencies.
 Some mobile phone networks, like GSM, also use the lower microwave frequencies.

-semiconductor processing techniques use microwaves to generate plasma for such purposes as reactive ion etching and plasma-enhanced chemical vapor deposition (PECVD).
+Many semiconductor processing techniques use microwaves to generate plasma for such purposes as reactive ion etching and plasma-enhanced chemical vapor deposition (PECVD).

-transmit power over long distances, and post-World War II research was done to examine possibilities.
+Microwaves can be used to transmit power over long distances, and post-World War II research was done to examine possibilities.
 NASA worked in the 1970s and early 1980s to research the possibilities of using Solar power satellite (SPS) systems with large solar arrays that would beam power down to the Earth's surface via microwaves.

-radio astronomy uses microwaves
+Most radio astronomy uses microwaves

 www.en.wikipedia.com/microwave